SithuAung1988/Vedic-Planetary-Aspectarium/README.md

 I believe more research is needed in this area.
 Classical Vedic treatises like BPHS, Brihat Jataka, Saravali, Phaladeepika, and Jataka Parijata do not mention the `alternative method`, to the best of my knowledge. _I apologize for any shortcomings in my understanding_.
 However, given the long history of Vedic astrology, I do not believe my ancestors invented this method.
 Therefore, I refer to it as the `Alternative Method` to distinguish it from the `traditional method`.

-> [!TIP]
+> [!NOTE]
 > In a future release, I will provide an option for users to select between the `Traditional Method` and the `Alternative Method`.
 For now, if you prefer to use the `Traditional Method`, you can modify the `dataCompute.py` script by yourself.
 There is a function called `calculateDistance` and you can make your edit there.

 ### Types of Drishtis

-> [!WARNING]
+> [!NOTE]
-> Again this section is also very important.
-You must read it carefully before using `VPA`.
+> In this section, I will share my perspective on the different types of Drishtis.

-There are three types of Drishti:
+There are three types of Drishtis:
 - `Rasi Drishti`
 - `Graha Drishti`
 - `Sputa Drishti`

 Let me share my understanding of these drishtis, but please remember that this is just my **personal opinion**, so take it with a grain of salt.

-Imagine you’re a marketing executive at a local market, and your CEO sends out a memo regarding a new product launch.
+Imagine you’re a marketing executive at a local market, and your CEO who is managing the global operation sends out a memo regarding a new product launch.
 This memo may cover various issues, such as coordinating production with the production team, budgeting for the launch campaign with the finance team, and, of course, discussing about the marketing campaign with you and your team.
 The instructions may be quite broad, and the CEO likely has many other priorities to address.
 To me, this represents `Rasi Drishti.`

 Now, let's discuss 'Graha Drishti.'
 Picture receiving a memo from your regional director.
-This memo should be much more specific than the one from your CEO, focusing on details relevant to your local market.
+This memo should be much more specific than the one from your CEO, focusing on details only relevant to your local market.
 In my view, this aligns with `Graha Drishti.`

 Finally, what about 'Sputa Drishti'?
 Again, consider receiving instructions from your department head or marketing manager.
 Their marketing plan will include details on how to execute the 7Ps of marketing or how each stage of the marketing funnel should engage with consumers.
 As your direct supervisor, you should pay close attention to their instructions.
 This, for me, embodies `Sputa Drishti.`

 At the end of the day, every marketing professional has their own unique approach.
 Some may lean more towards digital marketing, while others focus on promotions or emphasize omnichannel strategies.
-The same can be said for planets; each has its own personality (karakas) and dignities, such as friendships with aspecting planets (Naisargika Mitra or Tatkalika Mitra) and signs (Moolatrikona or Uccha).
+The same can be said for planets; each has its own personality (karakas) and dignities, such as friendships with aspecting planets (e.g., Naisargika Mitra or Tatkalika Mitra) and signs (e.g., Moolatrikona or Uccha).
 They also have specific duties and responsibilities related to their houses.
 We must take these factors into account when assessing the effects of Drishtis.

+### Controvery around Jupiter's special aspects

+> [!NOTE]
+> In this section, I will discuss the various methods for calculating Jupiter's special aspects as found in different sources.

 Many Hindu astrologers, as well as Vedic astrology books and software, often overlook `Sputa Drishti.` I believe this is due to issues in the BPHS.
-In BPHS, the calculation for Jupiter's special Sputa Drishti is somewhat _controversial_.
+In BPHS, the calculation for Sputa Drishti is somewhat _controversial_, especially for `Jupiter` and `Mars`.

 There are two English translations of BPHS available online: one by `Shri R. Santhanam` and the other by `Girish Chand Sharma`.
 I have read both, and they translate the relevant sections in a similar manner.

-> 12. SPECIAL CONSIDERATION FOR JUPITER'S ASPECTS..
-Deduct the longitude of Jupiter from that of the planet aspected by him.
+> \12.
+SPECIAL CONSIDERATION FOR JUPITER'S ASPECTS..
+> Deduct the longitude of Jupiter from that of the planet aspected by him.
 If the resultant sum is 3 Rasis & c or 7 Rasis & c, halve the degrees etc. (ignoring Rasis) and increase it by 45.
-If the sum is 4 Rasis & c or 8 Rasis & c, the degrees etc. (ignoring Rasis) be subtracted from 60.
-This will be the aspectual value.
-The sum being in conformity with others than these be treated as stated earlier.<br>
+> If the sum is 4 Rasis & c or 8 Rasis & c, the degrees etc. (ignoring Rasis) be subtracted from 60.
+> This will be the aspectual value.
+The sum being in conformity with others than these be treated as stated earlier.
-_**Chapter 26 : p.g.
+> _**Chapter 26 : p.g.
 256**_<br>
-_**BPHS Vol. I translated by Shri R. Santhanam**_
+> _**BPHS Vol. I translated by Shri R. Santhanam**_

 > 12-13.
-SPECIAL CONSIDERATION FOR THE ASPECTS OF JUPITER: If after deducting the Longitude of Jupiter from that of the aspected planet the remainder is 3 or 7 signs, then the half of the degrees etc. is to be added to 45; and if the remainder is 4 or 8 then degrees etc. are deducted from 60 and this will be the Sphuta Drishti or Aspectual Value of Jupiter (on the given House or planet).
-If the remainder is some other number of sign, then the Aspectual Value is to be known in the manner described above.
+SPECIAL CONSIDERATION FOR THE ASPECTS OF JUPITER:
+> If after deducting the Longitude of Jupiter from that of the aspected planet the remainder is 3 or 7 signs, then the half of the degrees etc. is to be added to 45;
+> and if the remainder is 4 or 8 then degrees etc. are deducted from 60 and this will be the Sphuta Drishti or Aspectual Value of Jupiter (on the given House or planet).
+> If the remainder is some other number of sign, then the Aspectual Value is to be known in the manner described above.
 > In the same way is stated the Aspectual Value of the Sun and the other planets.
-The effects of the Houses should be predicted according to this Aspect
+The effects of the Houses should be predicted according to this Aspect.
 > Notes: The Sage has told us the method of knowing the Aspectual Value of Jupiter through a special process.
-> 1. Deduct the longitude of Jupiter from that of the Aspected planet.
+> \1.
+Deduct the longitude of Jupiter from that of the Aspected planet.
 If the difference is between three or four, or 7 or 8, then the signs are ignored and degrees etc. are halved and 45 is added to it.
 This will be the Aspectual Value.
-> 2. If the difference is between 4 or 5 or 8 or 9 signs, then the signs are ignored and degrees are deducted from 60 to get the Aspectual Value.
+> \2.
+If the difference is between 4 or 5 or 8 or 9 signs, then the signs are ignored and degrees are deducted from 60 to get the Aspectual Value.
-> 3. If the difference comes to be other signs than the above mentioned ones, then the Aspectual Value is found out as per Slokas 6 to 8.<br>
+> \3.
+If the difference comes to be other signs than the above mentioned ones, then the Aspectual Value is found out as per Slokas 6 to 8.<br>
-_**Chapter 28 : p.g.
+> _**Chapter 28 : p.g.
 375**_<br>
-_**BPHS Vol. I translated by Girish Chand Sharma**_
+> _**BPHS Vol. I translated by Girish Chand Sharma**_

 I even went through `Dr. Suresh Chandra Mishra's` Hindi translation, even though I don't understand Hindi.
 I used Google Translate to help me with that.
 You can find the book on [archive.org](https://archive.org/details/brihat-parashar-hora-shastra-vol-2-suresh-chandra-mishra).
 Although it is labeled as Volume 2, it is actually Volume 1.
 Despite my extensive efforts, I was unable to locate the chapter discussing `Sputa Drishti.` It appears that `Dr. Suresh Chandra Mishra` did not translate that entire chapter.